- Views 2,907

 Location: Cambridge Junction (J3), Cambridge, UK

-The eLife Innovation Sprint is a two-day challenge for developers, designers, technologists and researchers to collaboratively prototype new innovations that bring cutting-edge technology to open research communication.
+The eLife Innovation Sprint was a two-day challenge for developers, designers, technologists and researchers to collaboratively prototype new innovations that bring cutting-edge technology to open research communication.

 Our mission is to help scientists accelerate discovery by operating a platform for research communication that encourages and recognises the most responsible behaviours in science.

-By bringing ideators, creators and users together for the Innovation Sprint, we hope to provide space, time and access to diverse skill sets for the community to develop their ideas into prototypes and forge new collaborations.
+By bringing ideators, creators and users together for the Innovation Sprint, we provided space, time and access to diverse skill sets for the community to develop their ideas into prototypes and forge new collaborations.

-This is an in-person event in Cambridge, UK.
-We plan to ensure projects are worked on openly during the event, such that it should be possible to follow online and contribute virtually.
-In particular, the eLife Innovation Sprint is an Associate Event to the Mozilla Global Sprint, an annual global collaborative event to hack and build projects for a healthy internet, also taking place on May 10 and 11.
-We welcome and encourage participants in the Mozilla Global Sprint to contribute virtually to the projects being worked on at the eLife Sprint — we will be posting these projects to the Mozilla Global Sprint repository for this purpose under the tag 'eLifeSprint'.
-Please note that the eLife Sprint is not an in-person site for the Mozilla Global Sprint: eLife Sprint participants attending in-person will be expected to work exclusively on projects within the scope of the eLife Sprint.
+The eLife Innovation Sprint was an Associate Event to the Mozilla Global Sprint, an annual global collaborative event to hack and build projects for a healthy internet, which also took place on May 10 and 11.
+To aid virtual contributions, projects were posted to the Mozilla Global Sprint repository under the tag 'eLifeSprint'.
+Please note that the eLife Sprint was not an in-person site for the Mozilla Global Sprint: eLife Sprint participants attending in-person worked exclusively on projects within the scope of the eLife Sprint.

-Your virtual contributions are welcome.
+Your continued virtual contributions are welcome.
 We encourage you to:

-- Comment on the project ideas the participants are sharing on this open working document
+- Comment on the project ideas the participants shared before the event on this open working document

-- Suggest problems for the participants to work on via Twitter using the hashtag #eLifeSprint @eLifeInnovation
+- Suggest problems for the community to tackle via Twitter using the hashtag #eLifeSprint @eLifeInnovation

 - Contribute to the open document of resources for open source tools for open science